Mark J. Poznansky: Chairs and board memberships

 Poznansky is Chair of Let's Talk Science, Chief Science Advisor to the CEO of the Thunder Bay Regional Research Institute and a board member of the Innovation Institute of Ontario.

 Poznansky is a founding member and past Chair of the Council for Health Research in Canada, a research advocacy group in Ottawa.
 He also chaired the Scientific Advisory Board of the Canadian Medical Discoveries Fund and the board of MDS Capital Corp.

-He is a board member of the International Barcode of Life.
+He is a board member of the Consortium for the Barcode of Life.

 He has sat on the boards of organizations such as Diabetogen, BioMark Inc. and TechAlliance, London.
 Poznansky has also been a member of science-related committees including the Science Advisory Committee of the Heart and Stroke Foundation of Canada and the Medical Research Council of Canada Grants Panel.

 Guest lecturing

 Poznansky lectures on subjects related to the biopharmaceutical industry and research and administration and funding, including technology transfer.
 He also lectures on Jewish medical ethics as it pertains to human and animal experimentation.

 In 2017, Dr. Poznansky lectured on the Scientific Revolution at the Dr. Louis Siminovitch Lecture Series.

 He discussed Genomics Hype and Hope at the 2018 Notable Speakers Series held in Toronto.

 Dr. Poznansky presented at a session at the 2019 Canadian Science Conference on: Policy Lessons in the Age of Technological Disruption.